frinknet/nanolin/docs/PACKAGING.md

 ## packages

 Packages are defined in severa ways.
-First there is the **.rcp** file which is a recipe for the package.
+First there is the **recipe** file which is a recipe for the package.
 Then there is the **.lst** file which contains a list of all installed installed files.
 Then there is the **.img** file which contains a compiled binary package, And finally there is a  **.sig** file for signing the